GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/hydraulicFracturing/Example.rst

 .. _TutorialHydraulicFractureWithAdvancedXML:

 #####################################################
-Tutorial 9: Hydraulic Fracturing
+Hydraulic Fracturing
 #####################################################

 **Context**

-In this tutorial, we use a fully coupled hydrofracture solver from GEOSX to solve for the propagation of a single fracture within a reservoir with heterogeneous in-situ properties.
+In this example, we use a fully coupled hydrofracture solver from GEOSX to solve for the propagation of a single fracture within a reservoir with heterogeneous in-situ properties.
 Advanced xml features will be used throughout the example.

 **Objectives**

-At the end of this tutorial you will know:
+At the end of this example you will know:

   - how to use multiple solvers for hydraulic fracturing problems,
   - how to specify pre-existing fractures and where new fractures can develop,